elgomatiae/muslim-space-app-ofjmxk/GOOGLE_SIGNIN_SETUP.md

 # Google Sign-In Setup Guide for Muslim Space App

-## ⚠️ IMPORTANT: You're getting the "provider is not enabled" error
+## ✅ Google Provider is Now Enabled in Supabase!

-This means the Google OAuth provider is **NOT enabled** in your Supabase project.
-Follow these steps to fix it.
+Great!
+You've enabled the Google OAuth provider in your Supabase project.
+Now follow these steps to complete the setup.

 ---

-## 🔧 Step 1: Enable Google Provider in Supabase Dashboard

-1. Go to your Supabase Dashboard: https://supabase.com/dashboard/project/teemloiwfnwrogwnoxsa
-2. Click on **Authentication** in the left sidebar
-3. Click on **Providers**
-4. Find **Google** in the list of providers
-5. Click on **Google** to expand the settings
-6. Toggle **"Enable Sign in with Google"** to **ON** ✅

-**Don't save yet!** You need to add the Client ID and Secret first (from Step 2).

----

-## 🌐 Step 2: Set Up Google Cloud Console
+## 🌐 Step 1: Set Up Google Cloud Console

 ### A. Create/Select a Google Cloud Project